exalearn/colmena/docs/how-to.rst

 Creating a ``main.py``
 ----------------------

-The script used to launch a Colmena application must create the Redis queues and launch the task server and thinking application.
+The script used to launch a Colmena application must create the queues and launch the task server and thinking application.

 A common pattern is as follows: